 Do I need a mini first aid kit for my vacation?
 Well, not really.
 Not every traveler I know packs a first aid kit.
 Besides, you’ll normally find these things when traveling.
 Still, it seems a terrific idea to pack one or a couple of packets or doses of each of these things, and create your own first aid kit.

 Clearly, it’s a must even when you’re not traveling.
 With dozens of cool features, you can use it to navigate around the city, take quick photos and keep up with your family and friends back home.
-This is where we buy our smart phones.

 Why bring a camera and include it to your travel packing checklist?
 As Katie Thurmes said, “we take photos as a return ticket to a moment otherwise gone”.
 So, bring a camera that will take your travel photos up a notch.
 If money isn’t an issue, buy a drone, and use it thoroughly on your trips.